FlorentinJonckans/How-to-initialize-an-Angular-project/README.md

 <h2>How to make an Angular project</h2>

-First, this cheat-sheet is for people working on a Linux environment.
+First of all, this cheat-sheet is for people working on a Linux environment.

 <h3>1 - Install Angular CLI</h3>